Directory Guides Tools About 🆘 Crisis Contact Find Support Disclaimer Affiliate Disclosure

 Proprioception is your body's sense of where it is in space — the signals from joints, muscles, and tendons that tell you whether you're sitting or standing, how much force you're applying, where your limbs are.
 Many autistic children are proprioceptive seekers: they crash into things, they hang from door frames, they want to be squashed.
 The body sock provides deep pressure and resistance throughout the whole body, meeting that need in a safe, contained way.

 It's often described by OTs as "heavy work" — activities that provide proprioceptive input and help children regulate.
 The Halcyon Blue Lycra Body Sock is a UK brand specifically designed for sensory and special needs use.
 It comes in multiple sizes (important — you want it snug but not restrictive) and the Lycra quality is genuinely durable.
-My son's has survived two years of vigorous daily use.
+We have seen sets survive two years of vigorous daily use.

 A word of caution: body socks are not suitable for children who are unsupervised, or who are at risk of falling when inside one.
 Never use one on stairs or near sharp furniture edges.
 That said, with sensible use, they're brilliant.